 Check crankcase oil level before starting and when refueling.
 Always check oil level with engine stopped.
-The dipstick has 2 markings, FULL and LOW, and the distance between them represents 4 quarts (3.8 litre).
+The dipstick has 2 markings, FULL and LOW, and the distance between them represents 4 quarts (3.8 litre) for the 6V92 and 6 quarts (5.75 litre) for the 8V92 engine.
 Refer to table 8-2 for recommended oil.